hanlizhang/first-move/docs/SYNC_TEST_PLAN.md

 - Logs redact Authorization, cookies, OTPs, email addresses where possible, journal fields, AI request bodies, and mutation payload text.
 - Export contains journal only after explicit confirmation and is protected from accidental analytics upload.

-## 14. Free, Pro, entitlement, and quota enforcement
+## 14. Deferred Free, Pro, entitlement, and quota enforcement

+RevenueCat and server-controlled AI quota enforcement are not implemented.
+These are future acceptance tests for the product decision that authenticated Free users receive five lifetime introductory actions and Guest is intended to receive five once durable server-side Guest identity/enforcement is designed in TASK-11.

-- Free receives exactly 5 lifetime introductory AI dispatches across daily plan, toothbrush verification, and Make this smaller; the sixth is rejected before dispatch.
+- Authenticated Free receives exactly 5 lifetime introductory AI dispatches across daily plan, toothbrush verification, and Make this smaller; the sixth is rejected before dispatch.
 - Active Pro receives exactly 1 daily-plan, 3 toothbrush-verification, and 5 Make this smaller dispatches per valid local day; each next request is rejected.
 - A Pro user can therefore dispatch at most 9 paid calls per local day.
 Advanced history and premium cat access generate no model calls.
 - Manual planning, local templates, manual toothbrush fallback, deterministic local shrinking, validation failures, unsupported-region failures, quota rejection, and rate-limit rejection create no usage event.